 Warehouse service providers may need to rethink many of their strategies.
 That includes expanding their total workforce as well as upskilling them to handle the increased workload.
 Of course, recruiting for warehouses is relatively less complicated, as candidates require less specialized skills, such as those required during a mortgage staffing drive, but businesses would do well to understand changes in candidate and employee behavior, particularly in the context of the Great Resignation.

-Workforce managers must prioritize retention on par with talent acquisition.
+Workforce managers must prioritize retention on par with talent acquisition and recruitment strategies.
 Here are some key ways to increase hiring and retention success in the warehouse industry:

 Streamline Hiring and Onboarding

 For many warehouse businesses, the biggest roadblock to hiring and retaining talent is inefficient recruitment, especially when it comes to high-volume centralized hiring.
 Many warehouse companies simply don’t value recruitment enough to divert more resources to it.
 As a result, most hiring and onboarding processes lack the manpower and the budgets to execute streamlined hiring.
 This, in turn, can lower the quality of hires as well as increase the rate of unsuccessful onboarding.